budaminof/snack_Basket/README.md

 -git clone
 -npm install(!)

-you will have to create a .env file and set all those variables in it:
+you will have to create a database and refer to it in the DATABASE_URL, you will have to create a .env file and set all those variables in it:

 DATABASE_URL
 DB_ENV